Visuals / SVG Simple

 Browser and assistive technology support for SVG

-elements significantly improves accessibility browser support.Until browser support for the SVG Accessibility API Mappings is more consistent it is recommended to explicitly remove decorative
+<title>and<desc>elements is currently inconsistent.
+Using WAI ARIA in combination with theimgrole for non-decorative<svg>elements significantly improves accessibility browser support.Until browser support for the SVG Accessibility API Mappings is more consistent it is recommended to explicitly remove decorative

-elements from the accessibility tree.
+Reference link<svg>elements from the accessibility tree.

 Recommended to take ~15m and review this article in full.